-Modernization projects soon began.
-Each time a new project completed, there would be a celebration party hailing the
+Construction projects soon began.
+Each time a new project completed, there was a celebration party hailing the

 modernization of yet another school site.
-The entire school modernization program was completed in 2004.
+The entire program was completed in 2004.
+It's not clear to this day

-It's not clear exactly what modernmization projects were conducted for what school at what cost with what kind of
+exactly what modernmization projects were conducted for what school at what cost with what kind of warranty.

-warranty.
-An earlier record we've obtained shows a breakdown of dollar amounts spent on each school site.
+An earlier record we've obtained shows a breakdown of dollar amounts spent on each school site, without any